LENSS/TrafficSplitter/README.md

 4. trains and evaluates the video-fingerprinting classifier; and
 5. prints a summary table in the terminal.

-Please note that, because this AE uses a substantially smaller dataset than the full evaluation in the paper, we use **lighter versions of the WF and VF classifiers** to reduce training time and computational requirements on the VM.
+Because this artifact evaluation uses a substantially smaller dataset than the full evaluation reported in the paper, it uses **lighter versions of the WF and VF classifiers** to reduce training time and computational requirements on the VM.

 At the end of the evaluation, you should see a summary similar to: